0112358/chess/README.md

 # chess

-A Clojure library designed to ... well, that part is up to you.
+A chess game in Clojure to help me get familiar with the language and libraries.
+There's no AI.

 ## Usage

-FIXME

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013

 Distributed under the Eclipse Public License, the same as Clojure.